-- By using visual fraction models, explain why a fraction a/b is equivalent to a fraction $(n \times a)/(n \times b)$ with attention to how the number and size of the parts differ even though the two fractions themselves are the same size - Use this principle to recognize and generate equivalent fractions.
-For example: 1/5 is equivalent to (2x1) / (2x5) - → 4.NF.A.2 new this quarter - Compare two fractions with different numerators and different denominators (e.g., by creating common denominators or numerators, or by comparing to a benchmark fraction such as 1⁄2) - Recognize that comparisons are valid only when the two fractions refer to the same whole.
+- By using visual fraction models, explain why a fraction a/b is equivalent to a fraction (n × a)/(n × b) with attention to how the number and size of the parts differ even though the two fractions themselves are the same size - Use this principle to recognize and generate equivalent fractions.
+For example: 1/5 is equivalent to (2x1) / (2x5) - → 4.NF.A.2 - Compare two fractions with different numerators and different denominators (e.g., by creating common denominators or numerators, or by comparing to a benchmark fraction such as 1⁄2) - Recognize that comparisons are valid only when the two fractions refer to the same whole.
 Record the results of comparisons with symbols (>, =, <), and justify the conclusions (e.g., by using a visual fraction model) - → 4.NF.C.5 Express a fraction with denominator 10 as an equivalent fraction with denominator 100, and use this technique to add two fractions with respective denominators 10 and 100.
-For example: Express 3/10 as 30/100, and add 3/10 + 4/100 = 34/100. new this quarter
+For example: Express 3/10 as 30/100, and add 3/10 + 4/100 = 34/100.
+Note: 4.NF.C.5 Students who can generate equivalent fractions can develop strategies for adding fractions with unlike denominators in general.
+However, addition and subtraction with unlike denominators in general is not a requirement at this grade. - → 4.NF.C.6 Use decimal notation for fractions with denominators 10 or 100. new this quarter